Vinjul1704/SoulsTAS/README.md

 ¹Note: This is a value you can use for now to check if you are back in the main menu, since a save is always "active" unless you are in the main menu.

 ²Note: Gamepad support is not implemented for Nightreign yet.
+In DSR, you currently need to have one plugged in for it to work.

+³Note: Setting an FPS limit is not supported in DS1 and DSR, since they use fixed frametime and it's normally not possible to run at lower FPS from the games perspective.

 <details>
 <summary>Key/Button/Axis names:</summary>